Neonatal nursing: Safety precautions and careful measures

 Over many years, research and evidence-based practice regimes have been incorporated into everyday nursing protocols to eliminate human error.
-Due to neonatal nurses' long shifts and busy schedules, nurse tiredness is the number one reason leading to a lack of attention, causing human errors.
+In neonatal nurses' long shifts and busy schedules lead to an increase in tiredness and is the number one reason leading to a lack of attention causing human errors.
 To prevent this from continuously happening, safety checks and measures are put into place so nurses can provide the most optimal care.
 Some of these practices include extensive interviews to confirm that those being hired are qualified and willing to continue to learn throughout their careers so they can be the best nurses possible.
-Strong communication skills are key in any nursing practice; notifying your team members of changes in your patients' status will save their lives.
+Strong communication skills are key in any nursing practice notifying your team members of changes in your patients' status will save their lives.
 One nurse cannot be at the hospital at all times, so every healthcare member must use teamwork and collaboration to keep each other up to date and to keep their patients alive.
-Some other key measures include following old protocols and adapting to and utilizing new protocols, checking labels frequently and multiple times before administering a drug, the need for a high attention span, and completing rounds regularly every shift.
+Some other key measures include following; old protocols and adapting to and utilizing new protocols, checking labels frequently, multiple times before administering a drug, the need for a high attention span, and completing rounds regularly every shift.
 These are just a few of the safety measures that neonatal nurses must follow to provide the best care.